christofilth/calculator/README.md

 The full assignment can be found [here](https://www.theodinproject.com/lessons/foundations-calculator).

 ### Create functions for add, subtract, multiply and divide, set up user variables
 Set up simple maths functions.
 Tested them with console.log.
 Added a rule for the divide function so if user attempts to divide by zero, it returns an error.
+Created variables to store the users first number, chosen operator (add, subtract, multiply, divide), and second number.